 - the U.S. Environmental Protection Agency (40 CFR 52.1135).

-The City approved the regulations for the downtown parking freeze in 1978.
-They were amended in March 2006.
+The City approved the regulations for the Downtown Boston Parking Freeze in 1978.
+They were most recently amended in September 2020.
 The regulations include a map of the freeze area.

 South Boston Parking Freeze

 The Commission adopted regulations for the freeze in 1994.
 After the City inventoried existing parking spaces, we began issuing permits in 2004.
-The City amended the regulations in March 2006.
+The City most recently amended the regulations in September 2020.